Rico00121/cs-e4660/README.md

-# Overview
+# Observability for Multi-layer IoT System in the LLM Era

-I want to build a multi-layer IoT system’s observability and intelligent operation and maintenance closed loop, from the device side to the cloud, to AI and Human-in-the-loop.
-This reflects the synergistic value of Observability × AI × Human in a multi-continuum environment.
+This project demonstrates a multi-layer IoT observability and intelligent operations loop that spans from the device layer to the cloud, integrates AI and Human-in-the-loop workflows, and highlights the synergistic value of Observability × AI × Human across a multi-continuum environment.
 ![idea](img/idea.png)

-# What I want to do
+# Motivation and Goal
+This project grew out of the observability and LLM topics covered in the course [CS-E4660](https://github.com/rdsea/sys4bigml) of Aalto CS (Advanced Topics in Software Systems).

+To explore how these two areas could fit together in a practical production setting, I built a small end-to-end prototype that includes simulated device, gateway layer, edge layer, mid-tier broker, and cloud service.
+Each layer has observability components so we can verify the whole system on a realistic path.

+Furthermore, on top of this prototype I designed scenario-based experiments that evaluate how an LLM-powered observability loop behaves in IoT use cases, and whether its Quality of Analysis (QoA) is good enough for real operations, and also give some [experimental results analysis](docs/Experiment_Analysis.md).

-Through an IoT system simulation (Python simulator), it demonstrates how to use OpenTelemetry + Loki to achieve end-to-end observability, and use an AI Agent (including Discord Bot) to automatically detect anomalies, generate alarms, and accept manual confirmation to form an AI-Human-Observability closed loop.
+Through an IoT system simulation (Python simulator), the project demonstrates how to use OpenTelemetry (Alloy) + Loki to achieve end-to-end observability, and how to use an AI Agent (including a Discord Bot) to detect anomalies, issue alerts, and close the loop with human confirmation.

 ![simplified idea](img/simplified-idea.png)

-And **It will show**:
+In this project, **It will show**:

 - The logs collecting from all layers of the IoT system;

 - Data pipeline construction and Exporter configuration of OTel Collector;

-- AI Agent’s analysis and interpretation of observation data;
+- LLM's analysis and interpretation of observation data;

 - The integration of Human as a Service (HaaS) concepts in observable systems;

 - Full process visualization (Grafana + Discord embed card).

-# Tasks plan
-## Stage 1: Observability pipeline construction ✅
-Build the observation path, from Python Simulator/Gateway/Edge/Cloud → OTel Collector → Loki  → Grafana.

-## Stage 2: AI Agent Anomaly Detection ✅
-The AI Agent periodically reads log data, detects anomalies and pushes them to Discord, forming a closed loop of interaction.

-## Stage 3: Integration and Demonstration Preparation
-Complete the presentation script and documentation.
+- LLM analysis results for time series data of different length intervals (QoA)

 # What I learned